jfarrell8/Intro-to-ML-Udacity-NanoDegree-Program/README.md

 # Intro-to-ML-Udacity-NanoDegree-Program

-Project files for the Introduction to Machine Learning Nanodegree Program with Udacity.
-More details regarding each project to follow once finalized.
+Project files for the Introduction to Machine Learning Nanodegree Program through Udacity.
+See each project folder for detailed README files.

+## 1. Finding Donors for CharityML Project

+## 2. Flower Image Classifier using Deep Neural Networks in PyTorch Project